Behind the Brew: Exploring the Techniques of Making Decaf Coffee

 Important: Although caffeine-free coffee is safe for consumption, the US Environmental Protection Agency (EPA) is still proposing a ban on almost all industrial uses of methylene chloride.
 This is driven by the need to protect workers in factories that produce and handle the chemical, given the terrible health effects of exposure to the chemical.

-How to Drink Decaf Coffee
+How to Drink Decaffeinated Coffee

 Decaf coffee, much like its caffeinated counterpart, is versatile and can be used in a variety of brewing methods.
-The decaffeination process does not significantly alter the physical properties of the coffee beans, allowing them to be ground and brewed in the same manner as regular coffee.
+The decaffeination process does not significantly alter the physical properties of the coffee beans, allowing them to be ground and brewed in the same manner as normal coffee.

 Espresso